Common Washing Machine Drainage Problems

 Why does water back up into my sink when the washing machine drains?

 This occurs when your washing machine and sink share a common drain line that has a clog or insufficient venting.
-As the washing machine pumps out large volumes of water quickly, it overwhelms the partially blocked drain, forcing water back through the path of least resistance—your sink.
-The clog is typically located downstream from where both fixtures connect to the main drain line.
+As the washing machine pumps out large volumes of water quickly, it overwhelms the partially blocked drain, forcing water back through the path of least resistance into your sink.
 You'll need a plumber to snake the shared drain line and possibly improve venting to resolve this issue completely.
 Learn more about kitchen sink clogs and related issues.

 How often should I clean my washing machine drain pump filter?